Go to Twin Peaks Table of Contents for a note on the analysis.

 (146-150) Janey and reaction shots from Cooper-Dougie.
 JANEY: Three days without a word.
 You don't show up at work.
 And you miss Sonny-Jim's birthday!
 How could you?
 Get inside!

 (151-152) She pushes him inside as the limo drives off (153-154) and shoves him into a seat at the dining table, the dining room still filled with birthday balloons.
 The balloons bring to mind the red balloon at the house of the drugged mother and son on Little Rock.
-With the condition his mother was in, it's doubtful that the little boy was at Sonny-Jim's birthday party.
+With the condition his mother was in, it's doubtful that the little boy was at Sonny-Jim's birthday party and came home from it with a balloon.
 It is a possibility but highly unlikely.
+Instead, the balloons in both homes could be simply asking us to mark the contrast between the households.

 (155) JANEY: What have you been doing?
 Huh?
 Why didn't you call me?
 Where'd you get that black suit, and that haircut, Dougie?
 (156-1457) She grabs the bag from him.
 JANEY: What's in this bag, huh?
 (158-160) She opens the bag and sees it's full of cash.
 JANEY: Dougie?
 Dougie.
 Dougie, there's thousands and thousands of dollars here.
 (161) He mutely gazes at the table lamp.
 (162-166) Janey and reaction shots of the inexpressive Cooper-Dougie.
 JANEY: Where did you get this?
 Did you get this at the Silver Mustang?
 Huh?
 Dougie?
 Don't tell me you hit the jackpot.